Spatial Data Tables

 FAQs

-This article discusses three tables: DT_COORDINATE, DT_SPATIAL_EXTENT, and DT_GEOGRAPHY.
-The general purpose of each of these tables is to store spatial data (e.g. coordinates).
+This article discusses the following tables: DT_COORDINATE, DT_GEOGRAPHY, DT_MEASURE_DATUM, and DT_SPATIAL_EXTENT.
+The general purpose of each of these tables is to store spatial data (coordinates and elevation).
+For further reading on spatial references, see RT_COORD_TYPE.ESRI_SPATIAL_REF.

 DT_COORDINATE